Section 8: The Good, The Bad, And The Ugly

-The next mile or so of the Metacomet is really cool.
-It twists and turns trying its darndest to stay on the closest thing to the ridgeline as possible.
+The next mile or so of the Metacomet is incredibly fun.
+It twists and turns; trying its darndest to stay on the closest thing to the ridgeline as possible.
 That means criss-crossing a Jeep trail about 27 times, which does get a little bit annoying.
 The Jeep trail of course takes the simplest, flattest route while the trail just swings wildly back and forth to go up and down every little basalt blip possible.
-This, of course, allows for some photo ops:
+At least this allows for some photo ops:

 As well as some shots of Hoang looking good chugging up an incline:

 Some of the trail blazing was a little absurd, as we could follow the Jeep trail with our eyes the entire time… but we stayed true to our promise of red-lining the entire Metacomet (that is, not missing a step of it) and followed each and every seemingly silly twist and turn.
 By doing so, we were treated to the first of what would be many overlooks, with views of Plainville, CT below.

 Unfortunately, with the accessible Jeep/ATV trails came idiots with cheap beer and a penchant for building fires and littering.
 This was the first (and most likely last) section of the entire trail that was marred with lots of litter, graffiti, and rutted out tracks.
 It wasn’t unbearable, but some sites weren’t too pretty either.